cobalthq/cobalt-product-public-docs/content/en/Getting started/glossary.md

 {{% finding-details %}}

+## GraphQL API

+Per https://graphql.org, GraphQL is a query language for your API.
+A GraphQL API is designed with a single endpoint.

+For pentests of a GraphQL API, Cobalt needs the number of [queries and mutations](https://graphql.org/learn/queries/) that you’ve configured.
+Also see [API Endpoint](#api-endpoint).

-## GraphQL Mutation
+## GraphQL Queries and Mutations

-For more information, see https://graphql.org/learn/queries/#mutations
+For more information, see https://graphql.org/learn/queries/

 ## Gray Box Testing